orsonteodoro/gcf2/README.md

 problem is due to -fvisibility requirements which can cause missing symbols and unusable shared libraries problem due to differences in enablement of CFI in CFI Basic mode and CFI Cross-DSO mode.
-* Around 34% of the entire @world set will CFIed.
+* Around 34% of the entire @world set will be CFIed.
 Most of the @world set are skipped due to a lack of binaries.
-Others are skip due to containing static-libs, build-time failures.
+Others are skip due to containing static-libs, build-time failures, first time install.
 Around 16% of @world belonging to the @system set are candidates for CFI but currently not being CFIed.

 ### Troubleshooting